English Language Arts 6 & 7

 Assignment Expectations & Details

 - Students are required to read assigned pages/chapters of novels we are reading in class.
-There will likely be more homework than I usually assign because of the block schedule we are on this year.
-However, if you seem to have an abundant amount of homework, you are likely not using your class time wisely.
-Homework assignments are on the agenda board, and it is the responsibility of the student to copy down the assignment.
+Most other homework usually begins as classwork.
+If you seem to have an abundant amount of homework, you are likely not using your class time wisely.
+Homework assignments are on the agenda board in the back of the classroom, and it is the responsibility of the student to copy down the assignment.
 Unless otherwise noted, homework is due the next class period.

-- Vocabulary acquisition is vital to improving reading comprehension and writing skills.
-Students receive ten new vocabulary words every week and test on twenty words (one unit) every other week.
+- Vocabulary acquisition is vital to improving reading comprehension, writing skills, and oral communication.
+Students receive ten new vocabulary words every week (set A or set B) and test on twenty words (one unit) every other week.
 Students should spend at least ten minutes per night studying their vocabulary flashcards to truly retain the new vocabulary.
 A vocabulary worksheet is assigned for homework for each unit.
 The worksheet is very good review for the test because they are formatted very similarly.
 I usually allow students to turn in the worksheet early so they can make corrections before the due date.

 v Late Work

 - Late classwork and homework will not be accepted.
 No exceptions.
+You’re in middle school now.
 Be responsible and resourceful.
 Homework must be turned in to the appropriate basket before the bell or it will NOT be accepted.

-- Late major grades may be turned in up to three days after the assignment’s due date for an automatic penalty of 10% of the total grade for each day the assignment is late.
+- Late major grades (projects and essays) may be turned in up to three days after the assignment’s due date for an automatic penalty of 10% of the total grade for each day the assignment is late.

 Attendance & Make-up Policy

 Success, in life and in the classroom, begins with punctuality and being both mentally and physically present.
-If you are not physically as well as mentally in the classroom, you cannot benefit from the instructional process that is taking place.
-Taking responsibility for completing your assignments and maintaining an organized notebook as not to lose any schoolwork is part of becoming a responsible, resourceful, college and career ready student.
-Keeping up with your classwork and/or turning your classwork in completed is neither my responsibility, nor anyone else’s responsibility but your own.
+If you are not both physically and mentally in the classroom you cannot benefit from the instructional process that is taking place.
+Taking responsibility for completing your assignments and maintaining an organized notebook as not to lose your schoolwork is part of becoming a responsible, resourceful, college and career ready student.
+Keeping up with your work and turning your work in completed is neither my responsibility, nor anyone else’s responsibility but your own.
 Therefore, all work is due on the assigned due date.
 If a student is absent on the day a previously assigned assignment is due, he/she must turn in the assignment on the day the student returns.
-Make-up work forms are completed for each student who is absent and are placed in the appropriate class folder on the make-up work board.
-It is the student’s responsibility to get his/her make-up work form(s) and any handouts needed to complete the assignment.
-If the absence is unexcused, no work will receive credit.
-All excused make-up work must be returned within (3) three days to receive credit.
+Make-up work forms are completed for each student who is absent and placed in the appropriate class folder on the make-up work board.
+It is the student’s responsibility to get his/her make-up work form(s) and handouts needed to complete the assignment.
+All make-up work must be returned within (3) three days to receive credit.
 No make-up work should be completed during class unless instructed to do so.
-Any make-up work completed during instructional time is confiscated and does not receive credit.
+Any make-up work completed during instructional time will be confiscated and will not receive credit.

 Policies to Sign and Return